 When To Go

 Castleton is one of those places that is stunning no matter the season.
-It looks particularly beautiful in Autumn with the golden hues, it’s grey stone suits the cold of winter and the warmer months are brilliant for enjoying the numerous walks around the village and getting the best of the views.
+It looks particularly beautiful in Autumn with the golden hues.
+Yet, it’s grey stone cottages suit the cold of winter.
+The warmer months are brilliant for enjoying the numerous walks around the village and getting the best of the views.
 Whenever you choose to visit, you will quickly fall in love with Castleton.

 May 29th is a particularly good date to visit.
 This is Oak Apple Day.
 The anniversary of the battle of Worcester which celebrates Charles II hiding in an oak tree to escape from the pursuing Roundheads.
 During the ceremony, the Garland King and Queen parade around the village on horseback wearing 17th century attire, with the King wearing a garland so big that it completely covers him from the waist up!
 Whilst on parade, the King and Queen stop at every pub in the village, ending up in the main square where the garland is hoisted up and placed upon the top of the church tower.

 Driving is by far the best option to get to Castleton and there are two large carparks for visitors.
-However, if driving isn’t an option then there are hourly buses (the number 272) to and from Sheffield or the nearby Hope Station (2.5 miles away) for rail users.
+However, if driving isn’t an option then there are hourly buses (the number 272) to and from Sheffield.
+Alternatively, the nearby Hope Station (2.5 miles away) for rail users.